25 Fun Games for Tweens to Try this Year

 Encore:

 This game is for all the creatives out there.
-Prior to playing, make some index cards up that have common words from songs in them.
+Prior to playing, write common words from songs on some index cards.
 Organize two teams and flip a card.
-Each time takes turns singing a song with the word from the card in the lyrics.
-The team who can’t think of one, in the end, loses, giving the other team a point.
+Whichever team can come up with a song with that lyric in it, wins points.
 Keep playing until you have ten, fifteen, or even twenty points.

 Name that Tune:

 This is another musical game that really gets everyone going.
 Make a playlist before the party time with songs from all sorts of genres.
 Once you get the party going and everyone ready, start playing the songs.
-You can begin in the middle of the song or at the beginning, whatever you want.
+You can begin in the middle of the song or at the beginning, whichever you prefer.
 Whoever puts their hand up first gets to guess the song’s name.
 If they are wrong, they lose a point.
 If they are right, they gain a point.
 Play until you’re bored, with the person who has the most points the winner.
-What you need to do here, however, is to adapt your playlist to your tweens.
-We know the young generation of today doesn’t listen to the same music we did back in the day.
-Select the artists and titles relevant to their age and experience, and save Neil Diamond or Black Sabbath for another occasion.

 Suck and Blow: